-- 1. Provide a brief project description including limits of the project, scope of work review date, persons attending, and tentative letting date. - 2.
-Indicate the design speed and the clear zone requirements of the section to be reviewed. - 3.
+1. Provide a brief project description including limits of the project, scope of work review date, persons attending, and tentative letting date.

+- 2. Indicate the design speed and the clear zone requirements of the section to be reviewed. - 3.
 Provide the number and location of the existing horizontal and vertical curves that will not accommodate the design speed.
 The design speed of the existing sub-standard curves must also be included.
 The proposed improvements for these sub-standard curves must be indicated. - 4.
 Include the accident data of the section to be reviewed.
 Also, show the present and future traffic counts and truck percentage. - 5.
 State the width and type of the existing and proposed pavement.
 The general condition of the existing pavement must also be addressed.
-Indicate whether patching is needed and if leveling is required for cross slope correction. - 6.
+Indicate whether patching is needed and if leveling and/or planing is required for cross slope correction.
+Retain current slopes (without steepening side slopes) when widening lane and shoulders, unless warranted by special circumstances. - 6.
 The widths and types of the existing and proposed shoulders must be shown.
 Indicate what type of work will need to be done to the shoulders (i.e., machine grading shoulders, additional borrow needed, etc.) - 7.
 Indicate the width and condition of all existing bridges.
 Provide the bridge identification number (BIN) and bridge stations.
-NOTE: Guardrail related items are addressed in "GUARDRAIL REQUIREMENTS" as shown below. - 8.
+NOTE: Guardrail related items are addressed in "GUARDRAIL REQUIREMENTS" as shown in chapter 4 of this design policy. - 8.
 Provide a general statement concerning the length and condition of existing culverts and crossdrain pipes.
-Any relocation or replacement of sidedrain pipes and headwalls must also be indicated. - 9.
+Any relocation or replacement of sidedrain pipes and headwalls must also be indicated.
+Crossdrain pipes and culverts will only be extended as required to provide the width for the pavement and shoulders.
+Headwalls will be retained on existing crossdrain structures that will not require adjustment to obtain the width for the pavement and shoulders.
+Sidedrain pipe will be relocated as required to obtain the width for the pavement and shoulders, and slope paved headwalls provided.
+Headwalls will not be replaced on existing sidedrain pipe that will remain in place.
+Consideration will be given to replacing large vertical headwalls that are close to the pavement and are a potential hazard. - 9.
 Indicate if intersection improvements are required. - 10.
-Include recommendations for eliminating any unusual condition(s) that may be considered hazardous including all encroachments identified by the County Engineer that are to be removed from the County's rights-of-way prior to project authorization (see page 9.18). - 11.
-Indicate any environmental considerations (e.g., wetland impact, stormwater permit, etc.).
-Indicate if erosion or sedimentation control items are needed.
+Include recommendations for eliminating any unusual condition that may be considered hazardous.